 * Its name “Trevi” comes from the district in which it is located (Trevi District in Rome) where 3 roads connect: Tre Vie = Trevi.

 * Legend tells that in 19 BC, thirsty Roman soldiers were led to a source of natural water some 8 miles from Rome by a young maiden.
-The discovery of this source of pure drinking water lead to the construction of the 14 mile aqueduct Aqua Virgo (Virgin Waters) commissioned by Augustus was named to honor the legendary young maiden.
+The discovery of this source of pure drinking water led to the construction of the 14-mile aqueduct Aqua Virgo (Virgin Waters) commissioned by Augustus was named to honor the legendary young maiden.

 * A more modern legend has been continuously perpetuated by visitors eager to return to Rome again: tossing a coin in the Trevi Fountain.
 This legend is so popular that an estimated 3,000 Euros are tossed in the fountain each day (which are collected daily and donated to charity).

-This tradition and the fabulous Trevi Fountain has also inspired the classic film “Three Coins in a Fountain”.
+This tradition and the fabulous Trevi Fountain have also inspired the classic film “Three Coins in a Fountain”.

 Thank you very much for booking our Tours and Transfers.
-We look forward to welcome you to Italy!
+We look forward to welcoming you to Italy!

 The RomeCabs Team